Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Experiments

 \paragraph{Results} The results are presented in Table~\ref{tab:scan_geo}.
-We report metrics from corresponding papers for the baselines (gray cells).
 The results for T5 on SCAN are from~\newcite{furrer2020compositional}.
-Additionally, we include the metrics from GECA\footnote{GECA reports \textsc{GeoQuery} results on a setting with Prolog logical forms and without anonymization of entities.
-Note that the performance of GECA depends on both the quality of the generated data and the underlying parser~\cite{jia2016data}, which can complicate the analysis.}~\cite{andreas2019good}, a data augmentation method, as well as LANE~\cite{liu2020compositional} and NSSM~\cite{chen2020compositional}, two approaches on SCAN whose code is yet to be released.
-We also compare with the concurrently developed SpanBasedSP model\footnote{SpanBasedSP also reports \textsc{GeoQuery} results using FunQL, but uses different data preprocessing, only 540 examples for training, and reports denotation accuracy.
-For \textsc{SCAN}, they pre-process the dataset to produce program-level supervision.}~\cite{herzig2020span}.
+Additionally, we include results for GECA\footnote{GECA reports \textsc{GeoQuery} results on a setting with Prolog logical forms and without anonymization of entities.
+Note that the performance of GECA depends on both the quality of the generated data and the underlying parser~\cite{jia2016data}, which can complicate the analysis.}~\cite{andreas2019good}, a data augmentation method, as well as LANE~\cite{liu2020compositional} and NSSM~\cite{chen2020compositional}\footnote{These SCAN-motivated approaches both include aspects of discrete search and curriculum learning, and have not been demonstrated to scale effectively to non-synthetic parsing tasks.
+Moreover, the code is either not yet released (NSSM) or specialized to SCAN (LANE).}.
+We also compare with SpanBasedSP\footnote{SpanBasedSP preprocesses \textsc{SCAN} to add program-level supervision.
+For \textsc{GeoQuery}, they similarly use FunQL, but uses slightly different data preprocessing and report denotation accuracy.
+We computed NQG-T5's denotation accuracy to be 2.1 points \emph{higher} than exact-match accuracy on the standard split of GeoQuery.}~\cite{herzig2020span}.

-From the results, we observe that the gains on compositional splits of SCAN do not necessarily correlate with the results on \textsc{GeoQuery}.
-Figure~\ref{fig:mcd_scatterplot} plots the accuracy of different approaches on the (T)MCD splits of the two datasets.
-T5 struggles on the \textsc{SCAN} dataset, while the two \textsc{SCAN} baselines have low accuracy on both of these challenging splits.
-In contrast, the proposed \qgxt approach combines the strengths of T5 and \qg to achieve good results on both splits.
+From the results, we first note that the relative performance of approaches on compositional splits of \textsc{SCAN} is not very predictive of their relative performance on compositional splits of \textsc{GeoQuery}.
+For example, GGPS is better than T5 on the length split of \textsc{SCAN} but is significantly worse than T5 on the length split of \textsc{GeoQuery}.
+Similarly, the ranking of most methods is different on the (T)MCD splits of the two datasets.
+Second, the proposed \qgxt approach combines the strengths of T5 and \qg to achieve superior results across all evaluations.
+It improves over T5 on compositional generalization for both synthetic and non-synthetic data while maintaining T5's performance on handling in-distribution natural language variation, leading to an average rank of 1.0 compared to 2.9 for T5.
+(To the best of our knowledge, both T5 and \qgxt achieve new state-of-the-art accuracy on the standard split of \textsc{GeoQuery}.)

-Finally, to the best of our knowledge, both T5 and \qgxt achieve new state-of-the-art accuracy on the standard split of \textsc{GeoQuery}.
+Finally, we note that there is substantial room for improvement on handling both compositional generalization and natural language variation.